Skip to content

 Donate

-Is MERMAIDS a good charity?
+Is Mermaids a good charity?

-MERMAIDS scores 0/100 (Not rated) on our Clarity Score, with 89% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Mermaids scores 0/100 (0 stars, Not rated) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£1.3m total income, 89% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 London · UK-wide · W1W 5PF Reg 1160575 Registered charity Official website Charity Commission register